yashwanth-malathkar/XCode-Coding-Platform/README.md

-# Codex - Fullstack Web Application
+# XCode - Fullstack Web Application

 Welcome to Codex, a dynamic web application built as a coding platform using Next.js, Express, Tailwind CSS, MongoDB, and Node.js.